hackoregon/btc-backend/endpoint_readme.md

        "committee_names":"Friends of Tina Kotek",
        "filer_id":4792}]
 ---------------------------------
-current transactions: get transaction data for a particular candidate for the current campaign cycle
+current transactions: get transaction data for a particular candidate for the current campaign cycle (everything since 2010-11-11).

   Usage: